 Your website’s interface should be straightforward, logical, and intuitive; all the while balancing these challenges with aesthetic matters as well.
-This requires strategic placement of basic element of design, text, graphics, calls-to-action, plugins and other assets.
+This requires strategic placement of basic elements of design, text, graphics, calls-to-action, plugins, and other assets.
 These strategies also address spacing and layout, visual cues, and other coding techniques that facilitate actions and behaviors that result in a sale.

 The content on your website should resonate with your users and deliver marketing messages that address their needs and questions.
 Through research and content strategies, you can keep users engaged.

-Here are a few was to implement user-centered design in your website:
+Here are a few ways to implement the user-centered design in your website:

 If your website has graphical content that doesn’t help your users, it’s probably a good idea to remove them in the interest of productivity.
 Identify these areas that are distracting and unhelpful, and make sure that your content serves the sole purpose of making your users’ experience a valuable one.
 Determining which elements are distracting may be a challenging task, so proceed with some outside help, and an open mind.

 3. Simplify And Minimize The Steps To Conversion

 From the moment your users arrive at your website for the first time, they initiate a stepwise path to conversion.
 And at every step along this path, they have the power to cancel or abandon the process completely.

 Of course, some of the areas where conversion is abandoned, canceled, or delayed are beyond your control, but this shouldn’t discourage you from taking action.
 Make the path toward conversion a short and easy one, with steps that require very little effort on the part of your users.